chensong1995/numpy-tutorial/README.rst

 .. note::

    It is not always possible to vectorize computations and it requires generally some experience.
-You'll acquire this experience by using numpy (of course) but also by asking questions on the `mailing list
+You will acquire this experience by using numpy (of course) but also by asking questions on the `mailing list
    <http://mail.scipy.org/mailman/listinfo/numpy-discussion>`_